 He doesn’t want to be committed to anyone when he leaves.

-In my opinion is not a good idea to have long distance relationships because it makes it very easy for either one to be unfaithful (most of the time men) and it puts you in a situation where you’re always wondering what he’s doing if he doesn’t call you one night.
+In my opinion is not a good idea to have long distance relationships because it makes it very easy for either one to be unfaithful (most of the time men) and it puts you in a situation where you’re always wondering what he’s doing if he doesn’t call you one night and what is the way to spice up your night when he finally calls.
 It’s best for both to be single and that way everyone is free to do whatever they want without creating unnecessary drama, especially right now that the two of you are just dating.

 The fact that he keeps joking about finding someone for you while he’s away means he’s letting you know that if you want to date someone for that time he doesn’t mind.
 Probably because he’s planning on doing the same while he’s gone and I don’t blame him.
 Sometimes you find the right person for you but wish you would’ve found them a few months later.
 I think he’s doing the right thing by not making it official yet because he knows that he will be in a situation where he might be tempted to do the wrong thing if he’s committed, this way if he does, he won’t feel guilty afterwards.
 At the same time you should admire the fact that he’s letting you know you can do the same (and I know your not looking to do that, you’re a girl).
 Some guys believe it or not expect their woman to just sit and wait for them to come back while they’re out there having their fun.